OlafenwaMoses/ImageAIDocumentation/_build/html/_sources/index.rst.txt

 Installing ImageAI
 ===================
-**ImageAI** requires that you have Python 3.5.1 or higher installed as well as some other Python libraries and frameworks.
+**ImageAI** requires that you have Python 3.6.x installed as well as some other Python libraries and frameworks.
 Before you install **ImageAI**, you must install the following dependencies.

 * **Python** 3.5.1 or higher,  `Download Python <https://www.python.org/downloads/>`_
 * **pip3** ,  `Download PyPi <https://pypi.python.org/pypi/pip/>`_